 - 1. Make sure Sticky Lines is checked in the Arrange menu.
 If not, select it to enable the sticky lines feature. - 2.
 Drag the endpoint or midpoint on the line.

-3. As you hover that point over another figure, the figure will glow.
-The glow determines how the line will stick:
+3. As you hover that point over another figure, you can stick to specific points on the figure:

-1. Closest Connection Point
+1. Specific Connection Point